orlandoh07/star-project/README.md

 - Create a virtual environment
 - Activate it
 - Install dependencies with pip install -r requirements.txt
-- The app uses a custom font included in the repository
 - Run the app with `python views.py`

+> Note: A custom font is included in the repository.

 ### Local installation
 - For a full local installation as a standalone executable, the project can be packaged using PyInstaller.
 - This process is not covered in this README.

 ## Usage

-- Create a User from the file 'database.py' (The default users are 'administrador' and 'director', both with the password 123456789)
+- Default credentials are defined in `database.py`
 - Run the app with `python views.py`

 > Note: The codebase is written in Spanish as it was developed for a Spanish-speaking business context.
+> Security note: Default credentials are defined in `database.py`.
+Change them before deploying in a production environment.